 - To become self-directed learners, students must learn to monitor and adjust their approaches to learning.

 We think of prior knowledge as the foundation and the building blocks for new knowledge.
 This is usually true, but in some cases prior knowledge can interfere with learning and performance.
-Sometimes, prior knowledge is demonstrably inaccurate, yet strongly embraced by the learners, as is the case with some misconceptions in physics and science.
-Learners can’t make progress until they unlearn what they think they know.
-(Minstrell 1989).
+Sometimes, prior knowledge is demonstrably inaccurate, yet strongly embraced by the learners, as is the case with some misconceptions in the sciences.
+Learners can’t make progress until they unlearn what they think they know (Minstrell 1989).
 In other situations, their prior knowledge is accurate, but it might be applied in inappropriate ways.
 For instance, in practicing a second language, a learner might apply sentence constructions from the native language that are inappropriate in the target language and impede her ability to communicate.
 Other times, prior knowledge might be insufficient.
 Learners might know how to do something by rote but not understand the conceptual underpinnings, resulting in overconfidence in their prior knowledge.
 And finally, even when people do possess the necessary prior knowledge, they can fail to activate it and bring it to bear on the current problem.

 To learn something means to connect new knowledge with existing prior knowledge in long term memory.
 The brain is wired to do just that and it does it even without our awareness, creating networks of concepts connected in various ways.
 Unfortunately, not all connections are equally useful.
 Experts’ networks are rich and meaningful.
 They have more nodes, because they know a lot.
 They also have many more connections, although the brain does not have the capacity to connect each node to every other node.
 Therefore, experts make strategic connections among nodes, organized around the underlying principles in their domain, and useful to solve problems.
 Novices, too, organize their knowledge in networks.
 Their networks are predictably smaller and with fewer connections.
 But the connections are more often built around superficial features, like visual similarity, and less likely to help in problem solving (Chi et al. 1981).
 The good news from this line of research is that novices too can develop productive connections, with the appropriate support.